FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Approach

 \subsection{Knowledge Base Retrieval}

+Although LLMs have demonstrated strong capabilities in code-related tasks, relying solely on model parameters may not always provide sufficient guidance for code performance optimization.
+Therefore, our framework retrieves relevant optimization examples together with their associated optimization suggestions and incorporates them as external knowledge to guide the subsequent optimization process.
 The core task of the knowledge base retrieval step is to efficiently retrieve the top-$m$ records from the knowledge base whose \textit{slow code} snippets are semantically most similar to the normalized vector representation $E_{cleaned}$, which is produced by the code embedding module.
 For each retrieved record, the corresponding optimization suggestions and historical performance improvement measurements are also obtained.
 This retrieval process provides actionable references to build the subsequent optimization prompt and directly influences the final optimization quality.

 We adopt Milvus\footnote{\url{https://milvus.io}}, a vector database, as a retrieval engine to build a knowledge base for code execution efficiency optimization.
 This database supports high-dimensional vector search and provides Approximate Nearest Neighbor (ANN) capabilities, making it well-suited for large-scale semantic retrieval tasks.
 The schema of the knowledge base is shown in Table~\ref{tab:optimization_schema}.
 The construction of the knowledge base and its data sources will be detailed in Section~\ref{Knowledge Base Construction}.